-One of the most uncomfortable things about using an electric shaver – sure to trigger painful skin irritation – is jammed blades dew to lack of power.
+One of the most uncomfortable things about using an electric shaver – sure to trigger painful skin irritation – is jammed blades due to lack of power.

-This Prestige model adjusts power output to compensate for thicker, more course hairs, and it does so unnoticed, 15 times every second.
+This Prestige model adjusts power output to compensate for thicker, more coarse hairs, and it does so unnoticed 15 times every second.

 In addition to the BeardAdapt Sensor, the Philips Series 9000 rotary shaver has 3 speed settings: Sensitive, Normal, and Fast.

-Obviously, if you have sensitive skin, you want the shaver on the sensitive setting.
+Obviously, if you have sensitive skin, you want the shaver in a sensitive setting.
 This will reduce the intensity of the shave by slowing the rotation of the blades slightly.

-For a more aggressive shave, speed the blades up by selecting the “fast” setting, and for a regular, everyday shave, leave the shaver running on normal speed.
+For a more aggressive shave, speed the blades up by selecting the “fast” setting, and for a regular, everyday shave, leave the shaver running at normal speed.

 Of course, this is something to play around with until you find the best setting that you find the most comfortable and produces the most optimal shave to fit your skin and hair type.

-If you’re shaving sensitive and dry skin, you want to be using a good shaving foam, gel, or cream that provides protective lubrication and post shave moisturisation.
+If you’re shaving sensitive and dry skin, you want to be using good shaving foam, gel, or cream that provides protective lubrication and post-shave moisturisation.

 The Series 9000’s frictionless SkinComfort Rings work incredibly well with quality shaving gels like Nivea Men Sensitive Shaving Gel, with its Ultra Glide Technology.